stevana/hot-swapping-state-machines2/README.md

 inspiration is coming from.

 Next I'd like to make things more concrete with some code.
-But first I'd like to apologise for my choice of using Haskell.
+But first I'd like to apologies for my choice of using Haskell.
 I know it's a language that not that many people are comfortable with, but its advanced type system (GADTs in particular) helps me express things more cleanly.
 If anything isn't clear, feel free to ask, I'm happy to try to explain things in simpler terms.
 Also if anyone